EdwardJXLi/DungeonKeeper/README.md

 - I want to be able to pick up multiple items and add them to my inventory.
 - I want to be able to see and fight enemies
 - I want to be able to use and equip items.
+-
+## User Stories (Part 2)
+- I want to be able to save my game state while playing
+- I want to be able to load my game state while playing
+- I want to be able to save my game state when starting the game
+- I want to be able to load my game state when starting the game